Mature man smiling at friend after glaucoma procedure

 Glaucoma Treatment Options At Our Denver Practice

-Dr. Cushing and Dr. Coco can develop an effective treatment plan based on the type and severity of your glaucoma.
-Our doctors will always start with the least-invasive treatment possible before moving on to other forms of treatment like surgery.
+Our doctors can develop an effective treatment plan based on the type and severity of your glaucoma.
+They will always start with the least-invasive treatment possible before moving on to other forms of treatment like surgery.

 Mature woman receiving eyedrops from another person